 Some statistics on the case:

-Reach: Obermutten now has over 60 million fans from 32 countries on every continent.
+Reach: Obermutten at one point reached over 60 million fans from 32 countries on every continent.
 The number of likes dropped when the interaction went slower.
-It had more Facebook fans than Saint Moritz, Helsinki and Florence
+It had more Facebook fans than Saint Moritz, Helsinki and Florence;

 The complete campaign was done by the mayor, the restaurant owner, with the help of the local residents.